Gagandeep39/nodejs-blog-app/README.md

 - Flow
   - nodePort (Accessed via browser) -> port(Port assigned to node-service) -> targetPort (Application)
   - Node pode reqests i redirected to service where service redirects to application

+## Interservice Communication

+- When a request is sent, an event is created and sent to event bus
+- In kubernetes we will do this using ClusterIP
+  1. A request will be made by posts-service to clisterIP service of event-bus
+  2. Event bus will recieve the request from ClusterIP service
+  3. Event bus will publish an event to all cluster IP services which will then be forwarded to associated microservices

 ## NOTE
 - `docker run -it [img-id] sh` - Overides default command and **starts container**